15 Places to See Cherry Blossoms Across the United States

 Photo by Joanthan Ley

-Portland, Oregon, has not one but two wonderful places to view cherry blossoms each spring: Tom McCall Waterfront Park and the Portland Japanese Garden.
+Portland, Oregon, has two wonderful places to view cherry blossoms each spring: Tom McCall Waterfront Park and the Portland Japanese Garden.

-Tom McCall Waterfront Park sits on the edge of the Japanese American Historical Plaza; it was built in 1990 to honor those whose lives were uprooted during the era of Japanese American internment camps.
-There are 100 cherry trees planted in and around the park, but visitors are encouraged to also explore the rest of the plaza, which is dotted with poems that explore the Japanese American experience.
+Tom McCall Waterfront Park sits on the edge of the Japanese American Historical Plaza.
+It was built in 1990 to honor those whose lives were uprooted during the era of Japanese American internment camps.
+There are 100 cherry trees planted in and around the park, and visitors are encouraged to explore the rest of the plaza, dotted with poems that explore the Japanese American experience.

-At the Portland Japanese Garden, visitors have a chance to experience Japanese culture alongside a handful of cherry trees, each artfully arranged throughout the space to create carefully considered views—a key characteristic of traditional Japanese gardens.
-Reservations for timed entry are recommended, and tickets cost $16 to $22 per person (children under six enter for free).
-Just make sure to leave time for tea and mochi at the garden’s Umami Café or for one of the many cultural offerings, such as koto (Japanese harp) performances or ikebana (flower arrangement) demonstrations.
+At the Portland Japanese Garden, visitors can stroll alongside a handful of cherry trees, each artfully arranged throughout the space to create carefully considered views—a key characteristic of traditional Japanese gardens.
+Leave time for tea and mochi at the garden’s Umami Café or for one of the many cultural offerings, such as koto (Japanese harp) performances or ikebana (flower arrangement) demonstrations.

-Hot pink tulips blooming alongside pale cherry trees at the Dallas Arboretum
+Hot pink tulips blooming alongside pale blooming cherry trees at the Dallas Arboretum

 Tulips bloom alongside the cherry trees at the Dallas Arboretum.